GetJobber/jest-a-coverage-slip-detector/README.md

 *After I'm setup with this library, what if I decide to raise the coverage goal higher for new code?*

 - No problem!
-Just set the goal higher in the project's `jest-a-coverage-slip-detector/config.json` file and then update snapshots using `npm run jest:updateCoverageExceptionsForce`.
+Just set the goal higher in the project's `jest-a-coverage-slip-detector/config.json` file and then update snapshots using `npm run test:setCoverageExceptionsBaseline`.

 *Do I need to use different test commands on dev than I would on CI?*

-- No. In both cases, coverage will run and you will get failures on slippages and messaging if improvements are detected.
+- Yes, you should.
+CI test commands for Jest are intended to include `--runInBand` and `--ci` on CI.

+*Why do I only see the coverage errors on CI and not locally?*

+- It takes a full test run to get reliable coverage numbers to use for checking for slippages or messaging if improvements are detected.
+For example, if you run Jest against a single file then the calculated coverage for other files will report incorrectly even if they do have tests that just weren't executed by this focused run.
+However, if your tests run fast enough and you are accustomed to running the full suite locally, feel free to run `npm run test:validateCoverage` (e.g. perhaps via a `posttest` script).

-*What if I just want to test a specific file, will I incur a full coverage scan?*
+*What if I'm running tests locally, will I be slowed down by coverage scanning?*

-- No. If a test path pattern is detected (e.g. `npm test tests/foo.test.ts`) coverage will only be calculated for the code under test.
+- No. Code coverage is only expected to be enabled on CI (although feel free to enable it locally for other use cases!).

 *How do I incrementally add test coverage to a previously uncovered file without having testing fail due to the goal being unmet?*

 - This library dynamically leverages `collectCoverageFrom` in order to capture snapshots on files even if they are completely untested.
-This means that as you incrementally add test coverage, instead of a failure, you'll be greeted with a message celebrating the improved coverage and recommending that you update snapshots to bump up the threshold for that file.
+This means that as you incrementally add test coverage, you'll be greeted with a message in the CI failure celebrating the improved coverage and asking that you update snapshots to bump up the threshold for that file.

 *What exactly is the purpose of `withJestSlipDetection`?*

-- In order to properly ensure coverage reporting at a per file level we need to collect coverage from every file.
-If you run Jest against a single file then the calculated coverage for other files will report incorrectly even if they do have tests that just weren't executed by this focused run.
+- In order to properly gather coverage reporting at a per file level we need to collect coverage from every file.
 To guard against this `withJestSlipDetection` will intelligently set Jest's internal `collectCoverageFrom`.
+This mechanism also allows some validation of key Jest configuration to be performed, to help identify misconfigurations that would impact this tooling.